MicrosoftDocs/defender-docs/defender-endpoint/mac-resources.md

 2. Reproduce the problem.

 3. Run `sudo mdatp diagnostic create` to back up the Microsoft Defender for Endpoint logs.
 The files are stored inside a `.zip` archive.
-This command also prints out the file path to the backup after the operation succeeds.
+This command also prints the file path to the backup after the operation succeeds.

    > [!TIP]
    > By default, diagnostic logs are saved to `/Library/Application Support/Microsoft/Defender/wdavdiag/`.
 To change the directory where diagnostic logs are saved, pass `--path [directory]` to the below command, replacing `[directory]` with the desired directory.